kolenaIO/kolena/docs/installing-kolena.md

 ```

 By default, sessions have static scope and persist until the interpreter is exited.
 Additional logging can be configured by specifying `initialize(..., verbose=True)`.

+!!! tip "Tip: `logging`"
+    Integrate `kolena` into your existing logging system by filtering for events from the `"kolena"` logger.
+All log
-All logging events are emitted as
-Python standard library `logging` events from the `"kolena"` logger as well as to stdout/stderr directly.
+    messages are emitted as both Python standard library [`logging`][logging] events as well as stdout/stderr messages.

 ## Supported Python Versions